mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_quantization.md

 MindSpore is an all-scenario AI framework.
 When a model is deployed on the device or other lightweight devices, it may be subject to memory, power consumption, and latency.
 Therefore, the model needs to be compressed before deployment.

 [MindSpore Golden Stick](https://www.mindspore.cn/golden_stick/docs/en/r1.2.0/index.html) provides the model compression capability of MindSpore.
-MindSpore Golden Stick is a set of model compression algorithms jointly designed and developed by Huawei Noah's Ark team and Huawei MindSpore team.
+MindSpore Golden Stick is a set of model compression algorithms jointly designed and developed by Huawei Noah's Ark team and MindSpore team.
 It provides a series of model compression algorithms for MindSpore, supporting quantization modes such as A16W8, A16W4, A8W8, and KVCache.
 For details, see [MindSpore Golden Stick](https://www.mindspore.cn/golden_stick/docs/en/r1.2.0/index.html).

 ## Basic Model Quantization Process